jlento/NumLab2015/2_Session/BatchQueues.slide.md

 - the intended usage profile is different
 - the basic unit of resource is a processor core in taito, and a compute node in sisu
-- in taito the batch queue system (SLURM) and job launcher `srun` are tightly integrated
+- in taito the job scheduler (SLURM) and job launcher `srun` are tightly integrated
-- in sisu the user uses batch queue system to reserve nodes, and then tells `aprun` how to place the processes in the nodes
+- in sisu the user uses the job scheduler to reserve nodes, and then tells `aprun` how to place the processes in the nodes